 On January 6, 1953, fire again damaged the building, and once again members began working, replacing the interior, making it more beautiful than before.
 A new educational wing consisting of a large fellowship hall, kitchen and classrooms was built in 1961.

 In 1963, the old parsonage was sold and a new one was built in Mason Hills subdivision.
 This home served our Pastors and their families for nearly fifty years.
 In 2010 a major renovation of the parsonage was completed and in 2012 the church sold the Mason Hills parsonage and acquired a five-year old home in White Oak Plantation.

 In the 1980s, the church started a steady growth pattern and membership reached 360.
 To meet the needs of the growing congregation, a plan was adopted to build a new Sanctuary and classroom/office wing.
 On June 15, 1986, ground-breaking ceremonies were held, and on February 28, 1988, the consecration service was held in the new Sanctuary, climaxing a twenty-month building program.
 The church was built debt-free!

 Over the years, at least four members have become Pastors.

 Today, we continue to pursue the Church’s Biblical mission to make disciples of Jesus Christ for the transformation of the world.
 How are we doing that?
 We are a people of blessing in our local community through ministries such as BLESS (Building Lives: Every Snack Sack), Recovery at Ringgold, school partnerships, community events, and Stephen Ministry.
-Internationally, we are engaged in God’s activity in Peru, Venezuela, and Nicaragua.
+Internationally, we are engaged in God’s activity in Nicaragua.
 Disciples grow in the faith and become more and more Christ-like through consistent and faithful worship, prayer, Bible study, service and generosity.